OpenTTD/nml/README.md

 ### 3.2) Optional dependencies:
 ---- ----------------------
 To install NML you'll need these 3rd party packages:
- - buildout
-     Only necesary if you want to use the installer.
-You can run NML without installation or manually install it.
  - gcc (or possibly another c++ compiler)
      Needed to compile the cython version of the lz77 module for grf encoding